 The major raw materials for manufacturing of ice-cream are SMP, milk, cream and nuts, which VIL procures from local dairies near its manufacturing units.
 It also procures palm oil for manufacturing frozen dessert.
 The prices of key raw materials have increased gradually over the years given the rising demand and constrained supply scenario.
 Also, each financial year during the period from November to January, the raw material prices are at their lowest due to dynamics of dairy industry; albeit during FY20 the raw material prices (mainly SMP) during the same period stood high on the back lower supply of milk in the industry which has resulted in higher cost of its raw material despite some savings from dip in prices of nuts and palm oil.
-The higher cost of raw material combined with loss of sales due to Covid-19 impacted its profitability during Q4FY20 and the same is likely to recur during Q1FY21.
+The higher cost of raw material combined with loss of sales due to Covid-19 impacted its profitability especially during Q4FY20 and Q1FY21 thus resulting in cash losses during H1FY21.

-Further, during FY19, VIL also earned nearly 17% of net sales from export whereas the company has no imports on the other side.
+Further, during FY20, as against foreign exchange earnings of Rs.75.40 crore, VIL had foreign exchange outgo of only Rs.10.39 crore.
 Hence, VIL is exposed to adverse fluctuation in foreign currency exchange rates.
 However, the company generally enters into forward cover to mitigate the forex risk to some extent.